11 Best Hikes In South America

 11. Salkantay Trek (Peru)

-1. Machu Picchu In Peru
+1. Inca Trail to Machu Picchu (Peru)

-2. Torres Del Paine In Chile
+2. W Trek in Torres Del Paine (Patagonia)

 In 1978, the Torres Del Paine National Park was declared a world biosphere reserve by UNESCO – a testament to its beauty.
 All 181,000 hectares of the Chilean wonder.